NeillJohnston/web-server/docs/project_structure.md

 ## Output

-The root of all output is `out/`.
+The root of compiled object files is `out/`.

 The server is a single binary executable named `server`.

-The website files go to `out/public/`.